junyao-d/simple-sinatra-app-aws/README.md

 ## Summary

 #### Assumption
-Users have basic cloud knowledge
+- Users have basic cloud knowledge

 #### Reason for choosing AWS
 - Easy to deploy infrastructure with CloudFormation template (infrastructure as code)
+- There is no need to install extra software such as virtual box and vm base images
 - Easy to configure security rules
 - Unified resources provision (Allow users to access the same resources such as VM images, load balancer)

 #### Short comings and corresponding solutions
-- Low availability
+- Low availability and elasticity

 Only one infrastructure(ec2 instance) is deployed, which may lead to single point of failure.

 **Solution**:
-Launch infrastructure with an Elastic Load Balancer, deploy at least one more ec2 instance in the target group.
+Launch infrastructure with an application load balancer and auto scaling group.
+Deploy at least one more ec2 instance in the target group if there is no auto scaling group.

 - Less secure network traffic